-There are four matters scheduled for a vote:
+There are three matters scheduled for a vote:

-- 1. To elect our Class III director nominees, Thomas F. Kearns Jr., Kalevi Kurkijärvi, Ph.D., and Toshinari Tamura, Ph.D., to our board of directors to hold office until the 2020 Annual Meeting of Stockholders. - 2.
+- 1. To elect our Class I director nominees, Thomas B. Neff, Jeffrey W. Henderson, and James A. Schoeneck, to our board of directors to hold office until the 2021 Annual Meeting of Stockholders. - 2.
 To approve, on an advisory basis, the compensation of the Company's named executive officers, as disclosed in this proxy statement. - 3.
-To indicate, on an advisory basis, the preferred frequency of stockholder advisory votes on the compensation of the Company's named executive officers. - 4.
-To ratify the selection by the audit committee of the Board of PricewaterhouseCoopers LLP as the independent registered public accounting firm of the Company for its year ending December 31, 2017.
+To ratify the selection by the audit committee of the Board of PricewaterhouseCoopers LLP as the independent registered public accounting firm of the Company for the year ending December 31, 2018.